 Archaeologists uncover new evidence at Sea of Galilee site, strengthening case for ancient Bethsaida

-Archaeologists excavating the el-Araj site on the northeastern shore of the Sea of Galilee have uncovered artifacts and archaeological layers suggesting the area may be ancient Bethsaida, the fishing village identified in the Gospel of John as the hometown of Jesus’ apostles Philip the Apostle, Andrew the Apostle and Saint Peter.
+Archaeologists excavating the el-Araj site on the northeastern shore of the Sea of Galilee have uncovered artifacts and archaeological layers suggesting the area may be ancient Bethsaida, the fishing village identified in the Gospel of John as the hometown of Jesus’ apostles Philip, Andrew and Peter.
 The findings have generated growing interest in the Christian world and drawn large numbers of pilgrims from all denominations.

 Prof. Steven Notley, considered one of the world’s most respected scholars on early Judaism, Christian origins, and the historical geography of the New Testament, recently presented some of these findings at an academic symposium in Washington, D.C.